ZhirenXu/OSU_Latern_XML_Metadata_Scraper/README.md

-# XML Scrapper for Lantern Archieve v1.1.0
+# XML Scrapper for Lantern Archieve v1.1.1

 ## Change log:

-Accomondate errors so program can keep running even if input file is incorrect
-Change the instruction output
-Allow user to choose what to do when fail to get attributes
-Fix typo
+Use universal greeting class
+Separate functions with main

-### Note: All test file is in "file" folder.
-Copy them to "package" folder for trial run.
+### Note: All test file is in "Test File" folder.
+Copy them to "Script & Function" folder for trial run.

 ## Instruction: